 Should We Remove Our Amalgam Dental Fillings?

+Should we take out the amalgams?
 The position of the American Dental Association along with many dentists continues to insist that mercury-filled amalgam fillings are generally safe.
 Yet more recent research is questioning this assumption.
 And new research finds that dentists themselves are being poisoned by mercury exposure as they prepare and install amalgam fillings in their patients.

 But does this mean that amalgams in our mouth pose enough of a threat to our health to have them removed?